 Maternity care is an essential service.
 All your maternity care will still be provided.
-However, to protect you, your baby and your whānau, some changes may happen if we are under alert level 2-4.
-Read information about what alert level we are at and if there are any changes to our services
+However, to protect you, your baby and your whānau, some changes may happen during Covid restrictions.
+Read information about any changes to our services

 Once you are in labour, ring your Lead Maternity Carer (midwife or doctor) to arrange your admission.
 They’ll run through some screening questions with you and work with hospital staff to make arrangements for your arrival.

 If you’re feeling sick, please let your midwife or doctor know and they will ensure that staff take the appropriate precautions.